joebertj/katacoda-scenarios/centreon/step2.md

 ### Performance data

-Performance data is a feature of the plugin used to graph the values obtained by the plugin if it is practical to do so.
-One use is case is if you need to count something and if the value is within a range then you can decide the **Status** of what you are monitoring.
-What you need to do to add this is on the output place a `|` and a `variable` and a `value` in the form of `variable=value`.
+Performance data is a feature of the plugin used to graph the values obtained if it is practical to do so.
+One use is case is if you need to count something and check if the value falls within a range then you can decide the **Status** from that.
+What you need to do is place a `|` and a `variable` and a `value` in the form of `variable=value` in the end of the output.

-Open your script again:
+To demonstrate, open your script again:

 `vi my-plugin.sh`{{execute}}

 Switch to edit mode by using `i`{{execute}} or `a`{{execute}}

-Add the following at the end of the `echo` line before the <kbd>&quote;</kbd>:
+Add the following at the end of the `echo` line:

 ` | users=3`{{execute}}